Rockton Chemtool fire continues burning for 2nd day; evacuation order remains in effect

 "Oh yeah, they heard it," said Melodie Chamberlain, whose family has been forced from their home.
 "My grandson woke up my daughter in law and said 'mom you gotta wake up, there's a vibration on our fireplace."

-The thick black smoke from the fire is visible from 40 miles away.
-Despite the danger, many nearby residents still came to get a closer look.
+When the river is secure, foam will be applied on the burned areas and extinguish the flames still burning.

+Meanwhile state officials say air testing showed no danger at ground level, but they and the EPA continue to monitor the situation.

 Chemtool, which produces industrial lubricants, says all of its 70 employees were able to evacuate without injury.
-A firefighter was transported for minor injuries, Rockton Fire Chief Kirk Wilson.
+A firefighter was transported for minor injuries, Chief Wilson said

 RELATED: Rockton chemical plant had recent, unannounced federal inspection